linkedin/linkedin.github.com/glu/docs/glu-task-list.rst

 4. Allow for easier development of glu scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Currently to develop/debug a glu script, you need at least an agent to be up and then use the agent-cli to talk to this agent.
 It would be easier to have 1 cli that would simply instantiate the agent, runs the command and stop the agent (or we could imagine to start it in interactive mode with a prompt to enter commands directly).
+This would include the possibility of easily writing unit tests for glu scripts (captured with ticket: https://github.com/linkedin/glu/issues/80)

 II.
 Improvements to the orchestration engine/console
 ----------------------------------------------------